 Compaction (Quick Reference)

-Beta, Opus 4.6 only.
+Beta, Opus 4.6 and Sonnet 4.6.
 For long-running conversations that may exceed the 200K context window, enable server-side compaction.
 The API automatically summarizes earlier context when it approaches the trigger threshold (default: 150K tokens).
 Requires beta header compact-2026-01-12.

 Critical: Append response.content (not just the text) back to your messages on every turn.
 Compaction blocks in the response must be preserved — the API uses them to replace the compacted history on the next request.
 Extracting only the text string and appending that will silently lose the compaction state.